 Amado is a tiny town located in the state of Arizona.
 With a population of 292 people and two constituent neighborhoods, Amado is the 148th largest community in Arizona.

-Because occupations involving physical labor dominate the local economy, Amado is generally considered to be a blue-collar town.
-45.36% of the Amado workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Amado is a town of service providers, construction workers and builders, and farmers, fishers, or foresters.
-There are especially a lot of people living in Amado who work in personal care services (27.84%), farm management occupations (22.68%), and management occupations (18.56%).
+Amado is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Amado is a town of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Amado who work in food service (74.07%), teaching (25.93%), and office and administrative support (0.00%).

 Amado’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.